mierzynskiwojciech/mierzynskiwojciech.github.io/index.md

 ### COVID-19 Dashboard analysis
 It has been two years since the ourbreak of COVID 19.
 I analyzed the data set and composed visuals informing about the state of situation for April 2023.
-The COVID-19 data has been made available online at OurWorldInData.org.
-Retrieved from: 'https://ourworldindata.org.
-I selected the data from Janury 2020 up until April 2023.I choose SQL and Tableau to perform this analysis.
+The COVID-19 data has been made available online at https://ourworldindata.org.
+I selected the data from Janury 2020 up until April 2023.
+I performed the analysis with SQL and Tableau.

 <![global numbers](https://user-images.githubusercontent.com/131153418/232831010-c2823949-6583-433a-9adf-4d0f5a5390ff.png)>